 Another thing people certainly don’t want to do these days is pay to invest.
 Traditional platforms like AJ Bell (LON:AJB) may not say they are too worried, as they just reported net inflows of nearly £4bn, but they obviously are because they have launched their own entry-level investing app, Dodl, but that still costs 0.15% a year (compared to AJ Bell’s 0.25%).

 Free investing apps represent the new way of doing things because it’s so easy to get started.
 Lightyear, for example, lets you invest in global stocks and ETFs, but doesn’t charge a dealing commission or an account fee.
-Hargreaves Lansdown charges up to £11.95 every time you buy shares, Lightyear lets you buy shares for free.
+Hargreaves Lansdown charges up to £11.95 every time you buy shares, Lightyear lets you buy shares for £1 a deal.
 Interactive Investor charges a flat £9.99 per month to have an account with them, Lightyear’s investment account has no custody fees.

 This is good because, one of the biggest barriers to entry for new investors is that they don’t really have much money.
 So if you’ve only got a few hundred pounds to start investing, the small fees charge by traditional investment platforms almost make it pointless.